Vicente Balmaseda

 I am a PhD student at the OptMAI Lab in the Department of Computer Science & Engineering at Texas A&M University, where I am advised by Dr. Tianbao Yang.

-I hold an MS in Computer Science from Texas A&M University, as well as dual Bachelor's degrees in Telecommunications Engineering and Business Analytics from ICAI, Comillas Pontificial University.
+I hold an MS in Computer Science from Texas A&M University, as well as two Bachelor's degrees in Telecommunications Engineering and Business Analytics from ICAI, Comillas Pontificial University (Madrid, Spain).

 profile photo